Conditional Belonging: What Minority Ethnic STEM Students Tell UK Universities

 Q: What does “conditional belonging” change about how we interpret student voice metrics?

 A: It suggests that averages can be misleading.
-A programme can look “fine” on high-level satisfaction while specific groups are navigating extra friction: avoiding certain spaces, self-censoring, or disengaging from peer networks.
-Free-text comments are often where this becomes visible, because students describe concrete situations (who spoke, what was said, what was assumed) that don’t translate into a single scale point.
+A programme can look “fine” on high-level satisfaction scores while specific groups still navigate extra friction: avoiding certain spaces, self-censoring, or disengaging from peer networks.
+Free-text comments are often where this becomes visible, because students describe concrete situations, who spoke, what was said, and what was assumed, that do not translate into a single scale point.

 References